 - 1. All events in the McCorkle Music Building will be scheduled through the School of Music, Music Office. - 2.
 Priority for scheduling events will be made with the following considerations: - a.
 School of Music educational activities take precedence - b.
 College of Liberal Arts and University activities receive second priority - c.
 External organizations that are compatible with the proper use of the specialized music facility and share a common educational purpose will be considered next - d.
-Other activities and organizations that do not conflict with any of the previously scheduled activities will also be considered b.
-Students will obtain locker combinations for the instrumental storage room cabinets from the Music Office.
-A \$5 deposit is required.
+Other activities and organizations that do not conflict with any of the previously scheduled activities will also be considered - 3.
+Lockers - a.
+Students will obtain locker combinations for the McCorkle Music Building hallway lockers from the Administrative Secretary in the School of Music Office. - i. \$5 deposit is required.